-Delaying the procedure won't make it more likely that you won't recover your vision if you eventually decide to have cataract surgery.
+Delaying the procedure won't make it more likely that you won't recover your vision if you later decide to have cataract surgery.
 Take time to consider the benefits and risks of cataract surgery with your doctor.

-If you choose not to undergo cataract surgery for now, your eye doctor may recommend periodic follow-up exams to see if your cataracts are progressing.
+If you choose not to undergo cataract surgery now, your eye doctor may recommend periodic follow-up exams to see if your cataracts are progressing.
 How often you'll see your eye doctor depends on your situation.